 At the moment, the new option to display product variations separately only works with the default version of WooCommerce Product Table, and not lazy load.

 Please let us know if you’d like to use it with lazy load.
 If enough people ask, then we will add it to the plugin.

 The new version of WooCommerce Product Table also includes support for individual variation images.

 Previously, if you were displaying dropdown lists for variable products, the ‘Image’ column would always show the main product image.

 Now, if you have separate images for each variation, then the image in the table will change according to which variation is selected.

-How can I list my variations separately in a table?
+How can I display variations as individual products in a table?

 Existing WooCommerce Product Table customers can update to the new version of the plugin from Dashboard > Updates.
 If the update doesn’t appear, check our article on update problems.

 Or if you haven’t bought the Woo Product Table WP plugin yet, you can get it here.

 Once you’ve got the latest version of the plugin, there are full instructions for how to display product variations on their own row.
 Check out our Variable Products knowledge base article.